adinramaadin/Excel_Project-1_data-job-market/Project_2-Analysis/README.md

 ### Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset used in this project contains 2023 data science job information and is sourced from [Luke Barousse's collection, available here](Datasets).
+It includes detailed data on:

 It includes detailed information on: